What is Usability Testing?

-Learn how to conduct this research method and what tools you need.
+Find out how to conduct this research method and what tools you will need.

 The method is used to identify any usability problems and understand users’ thought process, collect qualitative and quantitative data.